-In order to address these difficulties, the SEC is proposing that FPIs be allowed to assess their status once a year, on the last business day of their second fiscal quarter.
-Canadian issuers currently filing registration statements using the multijurisdictional disclosure system ("MJDS") would also be required to test their FPI status at the end of their second fiscal quarter, as opposed to at the end of the fiscal year as is currently required.
+In order to address these difficulties, the amended rules will allow FPIs to assess their status once a year, on the last business day of their second fiscal quarter.4 Canadian issuers currently filing registration statements using the multijurisdictional disclosure system ("MJDS") will also be required to test their FPI status at the end of their second fiscal quarter, as opposed to at the end of the fiscal year as has been previously required.
 The choice of this date is partly an attempt to achieve internal consistency within the reporting rules, as determination of accelerated filer and smaller reporting company status occurs on the same benchmark date.
-Further, since the determination of FPI status would occur at the end of the second fiscal quarter, companies that did not qualify would have six months' advance notice that they will be required to file as a domestic company.
-Of course during that six-month period, investors would not have the benefit of the additional disclosures required by the domestic Forms 8-K and 10-Q.
+Further, since the determination of FPI status will now occur at the end of the second fiscal quarter, companies that do not qualify will have six months' advance notice that they will be required to file as a domestic company.

-2. Accelerating the Reporting Deadline for Form 20-F Annual Reports
+III.
+Accelerating the Reporting Deadline for Form 20-F Annual Reports

 Presently, an FPI must file its annual report on Form 20-F within six months of its fiscal year-end.
 This extended filing period was intended to acknowledge the additional challenges faced by foreign filers, including the necessity of reconciling their financial statements with U.S. GAAP and the obligation to comply with the filing requirements of their home jurisdiction.
-However, since the adoption of Form 20-F, the SEC has implemented rule amendments that relieve foreign private issuers using International Financial Reporting Standards ("IFRS") of the responsibility of conforming to U.S. GAAP,3 and many foreign jurisdictions have significantly shortened the timetables for foreign issuers' filings with their home securities regulator.
+However, since the adoption of Form 20-F, the SEC has implemented rule amendments that relieve FPIs using International Financial Reporting Standards ("IFRS") of the responsibility of conforming to U.S. GAAP,5 and many foreign jurisdictions have significantly shortened the timetables for foreign issuers' filings with their home securities regulator.